lodash/lodash/doc/README.md

 ### <a id="_clonedeepvalue"></a>`_.cloneDeep(value)`
 <a href="#_clonedeepvalue">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L1095 "View in source") [&#x24C9;][1]

 Creates a deep clone of `value`.
 Functions and DOM nodes are **not** cloned.
 The enumerable properties of `arguments` objects and objects created by constructors other than `Object` are cloned to plain `Object` objects.
-Note: Lo-Dash's deep clone functionality is loosely based on the structured clone algorithm.
+Note: This function is loosely based on the structured clone algorithm.
 See http://www.w3.org/TR/html5/common-dom-interfaces.html#internal-structured-cloning-algorithm.

 #### Arguments
 1. `value` *(Mixed)*: The value to deep clone.